ACCLAB/DABEST-python/docs/source/index.rst

 News
 ----
+October 2018
+ - Release of v0.1.6. *Added more keywords for control of plot elements.*  See the :doc:`release-notes`.

-July 2018:
+July 2018
  - Release of v0.1.5. *bugfix for setup and package management*
  - Release of v0.1.4.

-  See the :doc:`release-notes`.
+June 2018

-June 2018: Release of v0.1.3.
-Also added a short tutorial :doc:`dabest-r`!
+ - Release of v0.1.3.
+ - Added a short tutorial :doc:`dabest-r`!

+December 2017
-December 2017: We have made a `webapp <https://www.estimationstats.com>`_ that produces Gardner-Altman and Cumming plots!
+ - We have made a `webapp <https://www.estimationstats.com>`_ that produces Gardner-Altman and Cumming plots!

 Contents
 --------